flochocinco/YoutubeRecap/README.md

 4. click button "Next Step" and wait some times (10 minutes for me)

 ## Run Time
-Here is my results (please don't judge :smile:)
+Here is my results (please don't judge :smile:, and yes, my kid is using my account 😸)

 Number of Videos watched in 2022:  2005